-3. NOTICE TO CERTAIN GOVERNMENTAL OFFICIALS--Notice of the time and place of the regular session of the Board where the application will be heard must also be sent to:

-The superintendent of each school district within the proposed ASA.

-The County Engineer of each county in which the proposed ASA would be located.

-The legislative authority of each municipality that is located within one-half mile of the boundaries of the proposed ASA.
-This notice, however, must only be sent if the municipality has requested notice of such a meeting.

-The Director of the Ohio Department of Transportation.

-4. HEARING ON THE APPLICATION--The hearing on the application is conducted during a regular session of the Board, at the time specified in the notice.

-5. APPROVAL OR REJECTION OF THE APPLICATION--The Board of County Commissioners must approve or reject the application for an ASA, by resolution, not later than 60 days after the public meeting where the Board hears the application.
-It should be noted that a Board of Township Trustees must approve or reject the application not later than 45 days after the public hearing or joint public hearing/meeting.
-Thus, the Commissioners should know of the action taken by the Township Trustees prior to the time they must act on the application.

-6. RETURN OF INCORRECT OR INCOMPLETE APPLICATIONS--If the Board determines that the application is either incorrect or incomplete at the public hearing, the Board must return the application to the applicant by certified mail.
-The Board must enumerate the items that are incorrect or incomplete.

-7. AMENDMENT OF RETURNED APPLICATION BY APPLICANT--The applicant may amend an application that is returned because it is incorrect or incomplete.
-This amendment must be submitted to the Board by the applicant not later than 15 days after receipt of the returned application.

-8. APPROVAL OR REJECTION OF AN AMENDED APPLICATION--Not later than 30 days after receipt of an amended application, the Board of County Commissioners must either approve or disapprove the amended application by resolution.

-9. NOTIFICATION OF APPLICANT--The Board of County Commissioners must notify the applicant by certified mail of the approval or rejection of the application.
-This notice must be mailed not later than five days after the action by the Board.

-10. EFFECTIVE DATE OF ESTABLISHMENT OF ASA--The ASA is established and the land proposed to be included in the area is enrolled in the ASA upon adoption of a resolution approving the same version of an application by each affected Board of County Commissioners and Board of Township Trustees.
+- 3. NOTICE TO CERTAIN GOVERNMENTAL OFFICIALS Notice of the time and place of the hearing must also be sent to: - a.
+The superintendent of each school district within the proposed ASA. - b.
+The county engineer of each county in which the proposed ASA would be located. - c.
+The legislative authority of each municipality that is located within one-half mile of the proposed ASA.
+This notice, however, must only be sent if the municipality has requested notice of such a meeting. - d.
+The Director of the Ohio Department of Transportation. - 4.
+HEARING ON THE APPLICATION The hearing on the application is conducted during a regular session of the board, at the time specified in the notice. - 5.
+APPROVAL OR REJECTION OF THE APPLICATION The commissioners must approve or reject the application, by resolution, not later than 60 days after the meeting where the application is heard.
+It should be noted that the township trustees must approve or reject the application not later than 45 days after the public hearing or joint public hearing/meeting.
+Thus, the commissioners should know of the action taken by the trustees before they must act on the application. - 6.
+RETURN OF INCORRECT OR INCOMPLETE APPLICATIONS If it is determined that the application is either incorrect or incomplete at the public hearing, the commissioners must return the application by certified mail.
+The commissioners must enumerate the items that are incorrect or incomplete. - 7.
+AMENDMENT OF RETURNED APPLICATION BY APPLICANT The applicant may amend an application that is returned because it is incorrect or incomplete.
+This amendment must be submitted no later than 15 days after receipt of the returned application. - 8.
+APPROVAL OR REJECTION OF AN AMENDED APPLICATION Not later than 30 days after receipt of an amended application, the commissioners must either approve or disapprove the amended application by resolution. - 9.
+NOTIFICATION OF APPLICANT The commissioners must notify the applicant, by certified mail, of the approval or rejection of the application.
+This notice must be mailed not later than five days after action by the commissioners. - 10.
+EFFECTIVE DATE OF ESTABLISHMENT OF ASA The ASA is established and the land is enrolled in the ASA upon adoption of a resolution approving the same version of an application by each affected board of county commissioners and township trustees.

-11. REQUIRED NOTIFICATION OF OTHER PARTIES--After the adoption of a resolution approving the establishment of an ASA, the Board of County Commissioners must send a copy of the resolution to:
+- 11. REQUIRED NOTIFICATION OF OTHER PARTIES After the adoption of a resolution approving the establishment of an ASA, the commissioners must send a copy of the resolution to:

-The Director of Agriculture.
+- a.
+Director of Agriculture.

-The Director of the Ohio Department of Transportation.
+- b.
+Director of Transportation.

-The superintendent of each school district within the ASA.
+- c.
+Superintendent of each school district within the ASA.

-The County Engineer.
+- d.
+County Engineer.

-The County Auditor.
+- e.
+County Auditor.